 Here at ShootDotEdit, we provide wedding photography edit services to pro photographers.
 We also love to provide you with valuable information to help fine-tune your skills and speed up your workflow.
-Today, we will cover how to add background in Lightroom.
+Today, we will cover how to add background in Photoshop.
 Plus, we will also discuss how to remove a background to ensure you have the skills necessary.

 How to Add Background in Photoshop

 Knowing how to add a background in Photoshop is a tool which can help you easily work in the platform and achieve the looks you desire for your images.
-Here are the steps necessary for the process.
+These are the steps necessary for the process.

 1. Separate the Foreground and Background